Editor’s Note: This post was originally published on April 30, 2020, and has been updated for accuracy and comprehensiveness.

 Future CPAs will need to have a deeper understanding of business processes and operations.
 This type of business understanding is assessed in the AUD and BEC sections of the CPA Exam.
 The AUD and BEC Blueprints will “be reorganized to assess major business processes, including manual and IT systems, and related internal controls on a more integrated basis.”

 Skill sets that are most impacted by accounting technologies and evolving business roles display a data-driven mindset.
-The Exposure Draft defines a data-driven mindset as “understanding the potential sources of data as well as the completeness, accuracy and relevance of the data.”
+The Exposure Draft defines a data-driven mindset as “understanding the potential sources of data as well as the completeness, accuracy, and relevance of the data.”
 Furthermore, “given the advances in technology, which allow for the extraction of data from systems, it is important that nlCPAs at a minimum have an understanding of data—and where and how it may be accessed—to be able to converse with clients about data and its potential use.”

-In the Practice Analysis, the AICPA notes an increased awareness of how data analytics is increasingly being used throughout the profession and that nlCPAs play a significant role in its application.
-As such, the AICPA has worked with subject matter experts to develop audit data analytics (ADA), task-based simulations (TBS), and small case studies to help assess nlCPA ADA practice.
+In the Practice Analysis, the AICPA noted an increased awareness of how data analytics is increasingly being used throughout the profession and that nlCPAs play a significant role in its application.
+As such, the AICPA worked with subject matter experts to develop audit data analytics (ADA), task-based simulations (TBS), and small case studies to help assess nlCPA ADA practice.

 Specifically, the BEC section of the CPA Exam will assess content on data management, data governance, and data relationships.

 CPA Candidates will be required to sort, filter, and compare data sets in TBSs to “determine trends, identify missing or duplicate transactions, or highlight anomalies within data.”
 The Excel-based TBSs that assess data analytics with Excel is to be introduced in the AUD section 6 months after the revised CPA Exam Blueprints are introduced.